calnix/stakingPro/Documentation/ContractExplanations.md

 While OZ's ECDSA.sol::recover() handles signature malleability, we incorporate a nonce to prevent race conditions.
 I.e. multiple payloads with same nonce for a user can only be executed once.

+Hence, the mapping `mapping(address user => uint256 nonce) public userNonces;`, reflects the next nonce for a user.
+All prior nonces have been used up.

 > [signature malleability](https://github.com/kadenzipfel/smart-contract-vulnerabilities/blob/master/vulnerabilities/signature-malleability.md)

 ## migrateRP